“Storytelling has

 "First

 backgrounds.
-Though two chapters are similar which they choose to express through
+Though two chapters are similar in the way they choose to express through

 The exhibition to him